 David has been writing and learning about business, finance and globalization for a quarter-century, starting with a small New York consulting firm in the 1990s.

 Updated on May 22, 2023

 How to Get a Resale Certificate in Delaware

 - How to Apply for a Resale Certificate in Delaware

 - How to Fill out the Certificate of Resale

-If you have recently launched or are planning to launch a limited liability company (LLC) that will sell products or services in Delaware, you may be wondering how to get a resale certificate.
+If you have recently launched or are planning to launch a business that will sell products or services in Delaware, you may be wondering how to get a resale certificate.

 Delaware does not have state or local sales tax, so resale certificates are not available.
 If you sell products in other states, however, you may need a resale certificate in those states.
 It’s a relatively simple process, as detailed in this step-by-step guide.